tommyzakhoo/autoregressive-part-1/README.md

 ## Motivation And Project Description

-I was briefly exposed to the analysis of time series during an undergraduate class in Econometrics.
-I recently had the opportunity to take a data science challenge involving an autoregressive model, which piqued my interest in the topic once again.
+I was briefly exposed to time series analysis during an undergraduate econometrics class.
+I recently took a data science challenge that requires fitting an autoregressive model, which piqued my interest in the topic once again.

+In this project, I will be applying the so-called "Box–Jenkins method" to two real world datasets.

-In this project, I will generate a toy dataset to illustrate the so-called "Box–Jenkins method".
+I will generate a toy dataset to illustrate the so-called "Box–Jenkins method".
 Then, I will apply the same method to model two real world dataset.

 The writing here will be terse.
 For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box and Gwilym M. Jenkins et al.